Picasso portrait of muse Dora Maar in vivid hat, long hidden from view, sells for 32 million euros

 Previously, Sevestre-Barbé noted, the work had only been seen in a black-and-white photograph.
 “We couldn’t imagine from this photo that this painting was so colorful, so amazing, really.”

-Auctioneer Christophe Lucien said before the sale that the work was of huge interest across the globe.
+Auctioneer Lucien said before the sale that the work was of huge interest across the globe.

 “It's being talked about in all the world capitals with a strong art market, from the United States to Asia, and of course through all the major European markets,” he said.